 Baker was a famous bear hunter and had been at the death of many a grizzly.
-On one occasion, he was setting his traps with a comrade on the Arkansas River’s headwaters when they suddenly met two young grizzly bears about the size of full-grown dogs.
+On one occasion, he set his traps with a comrade on the Arkansas River’s headwaters when they suddenly met two young grizzly bears about the size of full-grown dogs.
 Baker remarked to his friend that if they could “light in and kill the varmints ” with their knives, it would be a big thing to boast of.
 They both accordingly laid aside their rifles and “lit in,” Baker attacking one and his comrade the other.
 The bears immediately raised themselves on their haunches and were ready for the encounter.
-Baker ran around, endeavoring to get in a blow from behind with his long knife; but the young brute he had tackled was too quick for him, and turned as he went around so as always to confront him face to face.
-He knew if he came within reach of his claws, that although young, he could inflict a formidable wound; moreover, he was in fear that the howls of the cubs would bring the infuriated mother to their rescue when the hunters’ chances of getting away would be slim.
-These thoughts floated hurriedly through his mind and made him desirous of ending the fight as soon as he could.
+Baker ran around, endeavoring to get in a blow from behind with his long knife, but the young brute he had tackled was too quick for him and turned as he went around so, as always, to confront him face to face.
+He knew if he came within reach of his claws, although young, he could inflict a formidable wound; moreover, he feared that the howls of the cubs would bring the infuriated mother to their rescue when the hunters’ chances of getting away would be slim.
+These thoughts floated hurriedly through his mind and made him desirous to end the fight as soon as possible.
 He made many vicious lunges at the bear, but the animal invariably warded them off with his strong forelegs like a boxer.
-However, this kind of tactic cost the lively beast several severe cuts on his shoulders, making him the more furious.
-At length, he took the offensive, and with his mouth frothing with rage, bounded toward Baker, who caught and wrestled with him, succeeding in giving him a death-wound under the ribs.
+However, this tactic cost the lively beast several severe cuts on his shoulders, making him more furious.
+At length, he took the offensive and with his mouth frothing with rage, bounded toward Baker, who caught and wrestled with him, succeeding in giving him a death wound under the ribs.

-While all this was going on, his comrade had been furiously engaged with the other bear, and by this time had become greatly exhausted, with the odds decidedly against him.
+While all this was going on, his comrade had been furiously engaged with the other bear and, by this time, had become greatly exhausted, with the odds decidedly against him.
 He entreated Baker to come to his assistance at once, which he did, but much to his astonishment, as soon as he entered the second contest, his comrade ran off, leaving him to fight the battle alone.
-He was, however, again victorious, and soon had the satisfaction of seeing his two antagonists stretched out in front of him, but as he expressed it, ” I made my mind up I’d never fight nary nother grizzly without a good shootin’-iron in my paws.”
+He was, however, again victorious and soon had the satisfaction of seeing his two antagonists stretched out in front of him.
+Still, as he expressed it, ” I made my mind up I’d never fight nary nother grizzly without a good shootin’-iron in my paws.”

 This engendered a bitter feeling of hostility, which soon culminated in a cessation of all social intercourse between them.
 About this time, General Marcy arrived there on his way to California, and he described the situation of affairs: